Menu

 • No upcoming events

-A talented team of sophomores from Aubrey Rogers High School earned fourth place in the nation at the prestigious Carlos and Malu Alvarez Academic WorldQuest national competition on April 28 in Washington DC.
+A talented team of sophomores from Aubrey Rogers High School earned fourth place in the nation at the prestigious Carlos and Malu Alvarez Academic WorldQuest national competition in Washington DC.
 Members of the Naples team are, from left, Bennett Bozman, Luke Brown, Alex Ewy and Aaron Bozman.

 Hosted by the World Affairs Councils of America, the event featured 225 students from 45 high schools nationwide for a weekend of global learning, cultural exchange, and academic competition.